4dboard/Proxy-yxorP/README.md

 ### Cockpit Back-End Cockpit is awesome if you need a flexible content structure but don't want to be limited in how to

-use the content.
-Cockpit is a perfect match if you want to support multiple devices or need a content management UI for static site builders.
-Build unique applications and let Cockpit feed them with content.
+Implementation is the most efficient approach to use the offered information.
+Cockpit is a good option to investigate if you need to manage a large number of devices or require a content management interface for static site builders.
+Both of these scenarios need cautious cockpit operation.
+If any of these apply to your situation, you should give them special consideration.
+Each of these occurrences happens sometimes.
+Construct whole new apps, then provide Cockpit access to them so it can feed them content.

 ![image](https://user-images.githubusercontent.com/6468571/174488292-66e75484-d57b-472f-8921-661d09387727.png)